ClarityNLP/ClarityNLP/docs/algorithms/size_measurement_finder.rst

 ===================================  ======================================================

-Clarity can also find size measurements with nonuniform spacing between the numeric values and the unit specification, as several of the examples above demonstrate.
+Clarity can also find size measurements with nonuniform spacing between the various components, as several of the examples above demonstrate.
 Newlines can also be present within a measurement.
 Floating point numbers can include a space either before or after the decimal point, such as `1.
 5 cm`.
 Inconsistent spacing such as this appears frequently in electronic health records.

 Details
 -------

-These are the measurement units supported by Clarity:
+These medically-relevant measurement units are supported:

 ============= =============================
 Units         Textual Forms